Does your clinic employ registered professionals?

 Do you provide direct patient care?

 Our physiotherapists have always strived to maintain a strong connection with our patients.
 This allows us to observe, respond and adapt our treatments to best suit their needs.
 We have a scheduling system in place that ensures therapists and patients have adequate time with each other.
-On rare occasion, when time does not allow for physiotherapists to provide the entire treatment by themselves, a careful decision may be made to delegate some of the non-essential tasks to the physiotherapy assistant (such as the application of an ice pack).

 What is physiotherapy?